 The initiative has opened a Conversation Starter platform exclusively for Call 3, where you can register now.
 This platform supports you to meet & match with the participants who best fit your HEI project proposal concept.
 It enables you to browse participants and send invitations for meetings, helping you form your perfect consortium!

 The initiative is also organising a series of online info sessions to present the call for proposals in more detail and answer applicants’ questions.
 The specific contents, registration links and dates for the info sessions are listed below.
 Make sure to sign up before the deadline!

-- Call general overview: Watch the full Info Session 1 video
+- Call general overview: Watch the full Info Session 1 recording here

 - Open question-and-answer session: 10 January 2023